hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

 You can apply exported metadata from one Hasura GraphQL engine instance to another.
 You can also apply an older or modified version of an instance's metadata onto itself.

-Importing completely replaces the metadata on that instance, i.e., you lose any metadata that was already present before.
+Importing completely replaces the metadata on that instance, i.e. you lose any metadata that was already present before.

 .. rst-class:: api_tabs